 Professional Athletes Opting for Regenerative Medicine Treatments

 If you're a casual observer of professional sports, then you know that common injuries to key players can have a huge impact on a team's wins and loss record.
-If you follow sports more closely, you know players and teams are constantly searching for alternative treatments to injuries that will have the athletes back in top form faster and faster.
+If you follow sports more closely, you know players and teams are constantly searching for alternative treatments to injuries that will have the athletes back in top form sooner.

 In recent year's, professional athletes have been turning to regenerative medicine for minimally invasive options to surgery.
 Those options include Stem Cell Therapy and Platelet Rich Plasma injections for injuries like partial tear of ligaments, tendons, bones, and cartilage, and a wide variety of chronic back pain issues.